-The College has computer labs for students to use and develop computer skills.
-Also the college has 24 hours internet LAN services.
-Students' hostels are connected with wireless network for students to browse internet.
+The College has furnished computer labs for students in all departments to use and develop computer skills.
+Also the college has 24 hours internet LAN, and Wifi services.

 10.7 College Cafeteria

 The college has a cafeteria for the students to eat and buy stationary items.